 We spend hours working ourselves in so many ways—on the job, at the gym and running from place to place.
 As a fitness instructor, I sometimes spend hours on a bike or in the studio each day, which means powering down is crucial to allow my muscles and my mind to recover.
 In fact, I think it’s one of the best kept secrets around for improving performance and mood!

-Here are a few of my favorite napping guidelines to help you get the most out of your midday snooze.
+Here are a few of my favorite napping guidelines to help you be sure you are napping for recovery.

 - Keep it short.
 Anywhere between 20-60 minutes works best for me–but don’t make it any longer than that.
 Sleep research indicates that you can wake up groggy if you nap for longer than 20 minutes, but I often need an hour to feel the regenerative effects.
 Trust your body and see what works for you.

 - Schedule your naps.
 Personally, I nap after lunch so that it doesn’t get in the way of my bedtime and I get much-needed rest right when I have an afternoon energy slump.
 Scheduling your naps for your body and at a time that works for you will ensure you get at least one or two a week.

 - Set an alarm, and get up when it goes off.
 When you set an alarm, you won’t oversleep and you will sleep better because you won’t be anxious about waking up on time.